Getting Started with the PHP Chainguard Image

 Tutorial on how to get started with the PHP Chainguard Image

-What is distroless Distroless images are minimalist container images containing only essential software required to build or execute an application.
+What is distroless?
+Distroless images are minimalist container images containing only essential software required to build or execute an application.
 That means no package manager, no shell, and no bloat from software that only makes sense on bare metal servers.

-What is Wolfi Wolfi is a community Linux undistro created specifically for containers.
+What is Wolfi?
+Wolfi is a community Linux undistro created specifically for containers.
 This brings distroless to a new level, including additional features targeted at securing the software supply chain of your application environment: comprehensive SBOMs, signatures, daily updates, and timely CVE fixes.

 Chainguard Images Chainguard Images are a mix of distroless and development images based on Wolfi.
 Nightly builds make sure images are up-to-date with the latest package versions and patches from upstream Wolfi.

-Step 1: Setting up a Demo Application
+1. Setting up a (CLI) Demo Application

-docker run --rm -v ${PWD}:/work --entrypoint composer --user root \
+docker run --rm -v ${PWD}:/app --entrypoint composer --user root \

 cgr.dev/chainguard/php:latest-dev \

-If you used the Docker method, make sure permissions are set correctly on the generated files.
+Next, make sure permissions are set correctly on the generated files.

 On Linux systems run the following:

-sudo chown -R ${USER}.${USER} .
+sudo chown -R ${USER}:${USER} .

 On macOS systems, run this: